etspaceman/scalacheck-faker/README.md

 val firstNameSeeded: String = Faker.default.firstName(Seed(2L))
 ```

+## Un-implemented instances
+Some locales may cause Faker to return dummy values for certain instances.
+For example,
+there are no `StateLike` instances for the UK (en_GB) Locale.

+Some instances may not be implemented due to the support not being present in some other
+Faker library.
+If you see some instances that should exist for a locale, and have values
+that would be relevant for it, please either open an Issue or PR with the proposed
+implementation.

 ## Early Development Warning
 This repository is in active and early development.
 Use at your own risk.